 How does it work?

-Expert tip: TSA PreCheck lanes have specific hours, so it’s possible the lanes may be closed before your flight.
+Expert tip: TSA PreCheck lane availability is managed locally at airports.
+Some PreCheck lanes have limited hours and may be closed, so it’s possible the lanes may be closed before your flight.
+Plan accordingly.

 Who is it made for?